VerifiedarXiv:2006.1123922 min

 SNR = 1.00

-The crossing matters later.
-Around it, the image is half signal and half noise, and that middle band is where the reverse process does its real work.
+That crossing will matter once the chain runs backward: around it the image is half signal and half noise, and the reverse process does its real work in that middle band.
 Near t=0t=0 there is almost nothing to fix, and near t=Tt=T there is almost no signal to find.

 Reversing it: learn to undo a step

-That single fraction looks unfriendly, but it untangles.
-Because both chains factor over tt, the bound rewrites as a sum of per-step terms, and each term turns out to be a comparison between two Gaussians:
+That single fraction is hard to read directly, but it simplifies.
+Because both chains factor over tt, the bound rewrites as a sum of per-step terms, and each term is a comparison between two Gaussians:

 The tractable target